 Code Challenge type Description Specific examples of required evidence Permissible rebuttals A Availability The broadband service identified is not offered at the location, including a unit of a multiple dwelling unit (MDU).
 Screenshot of provider webpage.
 A service request was refused within the last 180 days (e.g., an email or letter from provider).
-A photograph or other documentation that demonstrates the absence of suitable infrastructure (e.g., no fiber on pole).
+Lack of suitable infrastructure (e.g., no fiber on pole).
 A letter or email dated within the last 365 days that a provider failed to schedule a service installation or offer an installation date within 10 Provider shows that the location subscribes or has subscribed within the past 12 months (e.g., with a copy of a customer bill).
 If the evidence was a screenshot and believed to be in error, a screenshot that shows service availability.
 The provider submits evidence that service is now available as a standard installation (e.g., via a copy of an offer sent to the location).

-Code Challenge type Description Specific examples of required evidence Permissible rebuttals business days of a request.
-5 A letter or email dated within the last 365 days indicating that a provider requested more than the standard installation fee to connect this location or that a provider quoted an amount in excess of the provider's standard installation charge in order to connect service at the location.
+Code Challenge type Description Specific examples of required evidence Permissible rebuttals business days of a request. • A letter or email dated within the last 365 days indicating that a provider requested more than the standard installation fee to connect this location or that a provider quoted an amount in excess of the provider's standard installation charge in order to connect service at the location.
 S Speed The actual speed of the service tier falls below the Speed test by subscriber, showing the insufficient speed and meeting the requirements for speed tests.
 Provider has countervailing speed test evidence showing sufficient speed (e.g., from their own

-5 A standard broadband installation is defined in the Broadband DATA Act (47 U.S.C. § 641(14)) as "[t]he initiation by a provider of fixed broadband internet access service [within 10 business days of a request] in an area in which the provider has not previously offered that service, with no charges or delays attributable to the extension of the network of the provider."
+&lt;sup>6 A standard broadband installation is defined in the Broadband DATA Act (47 U.S.C. § 641(14)) as "[t]he initiation by a provider of fixed broadband internet access service [within 10 business days of a request] in an area in which the provider has not previously offered that service, with no charges or delays attributable to the extension of the network of the provider."

-Code Challenge type Description Specific examples of required evidence Permissible rebuttals unserved or underserved thresholds.
-6 network management system).
-7 L Latency The round-trip latency of the broadband service exceeds 100 ms.8 Speed test by subscriber, showing the excessive latency.
-Provider has countervailing speed test evidence showing latency at or below 100 ms (e.g., from their own network management system or the Connect America Fund (CAF) performance measurements).9
+Code Challenge type Description Specific examples of required evidence Permissible rebuttals unserved or underserved thresholds. network management system).
+L Latency The round-trip latency of the broadband service exceeds 100 ms. Speed test by subscriber, showing the excessive latency.
+Provider has countervailing speed test evidence showing latency at or below 100 ms (e.g., from their own network management system or the Connect America Fund (CAF) performance measurements).

-6 Only locations with a subscribed-to service of 100/20 Mbps or above can challenge locations as underserved, while only locations with a subscribed-to service of 25/3 Mbps or above can challenge locations as unserved.
-Speed challenges that do not change the status of a location do not need to be considered.
+&lt;sup>7 The challenge portal will gather information on the subscription tier of the household submitting the challenge.
+Only locations with a subscribed-to service of 100/20 Mbps or above can challenge locations as underserved, while only locations with a subscribed-to service of 25/3 Mbps or above can challenge locations as unserved.
+Speed challenges that do not change the status of a location will not be considered.
 For example, a challenge that shows that a location only receives 250 Mbps download speed even though the household has subscribed to gigabit service can be disregarded since it will not change the status of the location to unserved or underserved.

-7 As described in the NOFO, a provider's countervailing speed test should show that 80% of a provider's download and upload measurements are at or above 80% of the required speed.
+&lt;sup>8 As described in the NOFO, a provider's countervailing speed test should show that 80% of a provider's download and upload measurements are at or above 80% of the required speed.
 See Performance Measures Order, 33 FCC Rcd at 6528, para.
 51. See BEAD NOFO at 65, n.
 80, Section IV.C.2.a.

-8 Performance Measures Order, including provisions for providers in non-contiguous areas (§21).
+&lt;sup>9 Performance Measures Order, including provisions for providers in non-contiguous areas (§21).